The author is a guitarist and bassist with over 35 years of experience as a musician.

-Over the past few years the Fender MIM HSS Strat has been my main instrument, and in this article I'm going to tell you why.
-Maybe this will help you decide whether or not it is the right guitar for you!
+Over the past few years, a MIM Fender HSS Strat has been one of my main instruments, and in this article, I’m going to tell you why.
+Maybe this will help you decide whether it is the right guitar for you!

-So why do I dig the Standard HSS Strat so much?
+So why do I dig the HSS Strat so much?

-Third, the HSS pickup configuration gives me a great deal of flexibility and an array of available tones.
-I get all the bluesy, glassy sounds I like from the single coil pickups, along with the thick crunch of a humbucker in the bridge position.
+Third, the HSS pickup configuration gives me a great deal of flexibility and an array of tones.
+I get all the bluesy, glassy sounds I like from the single-coil pickups, along with the thick crunch of a humbucker in the bridge position.

 But there are other reasons I highly recommend the Fender MIM Strat, and this review will cover them all.
-So check it out, and decide if the Standard HSS Stratocaster is the right guitar for you.
+So check it out and decide if the Player Series HSS Stratocaster is the right guitar for you.

-An American Standard HSS Stratocaster comes with a pair of Fender Custom Shop Fat ’50s pickups and a Fender Diamondback Humbucker, where the MIM Strat comes with pickups Fender refers to simply as Standard Single Coil Strat and Standard Humbucking pickups.
+An American Professional II HSS Stratocaster comes with a pair of Fender V-Mod II pickups and a Double Tap Humbucker, where the MIM Strat comes with pickups Fender refers to simply as Player Series Single-Coil Strat and Player Series Humbucking pickups.

 If you’re a tone geek you’ll notice they aren’t as rich and full as the American Fender pickups, but if you are one of those guitarists who believe most of your tone is in your hands, you won’t miss much.

 The other thing that impacts the tone is the construction of the guitar itself.
 There are countless rumors and myths surrounding the way Fender decides which guitars get which tonewood pieces, and what exactly lurks beneath the finish of a Mexican-made Fender.